derbear/aardvark-prototype/README.md

 # runs 3 scaling tests on validators
 cd $TOP/aardvark-prototype/go-algorand/ledger ;
 ./cores.sh
-# time ./cores.sh takes <4hr on paper's hardware
+# time ./cores.sh takes <4hrs on paper's hardware

 # runs 3 tests on archives
 cd $TOP/aardvark-prototype/go-algorand/ledger ;
 ./acores.sh
-# time ./acores.sh takes <4hr on paper's hardware
+# time ./acores.sh takes <4hrs on paper's hardware
 ```
-The results for validators are in files named `outN.txt`, where N is the number of cores and is either 1, 2, 4, 8, 16, or 32, while the results for archives are in a file named `aout.txt`.
+The results for validators are in files named `outN.txt`, where N is the number of cores and is either 1, 2, 4, 8, 16, or 32, while the results for archives are in a file named `aout1.txt`.
 By default, both of these tests run 3 trials each.
 Expected raw values for these results for 10 total trials each, manually merged, are in `go-algorand/ledger/validators.csv` and `go-algorand/ledger/archives.csv` respectively.

+Note that if you are executing these commands over an SSH connection, a dropped connection will terminate the experiment process, and you will need to reissue the command from the beginning.
+We suggest using commands such as `nohup`, `screen`, or `tmux` to prevent a dropped connection from interrupting the command.

 # Experiment customization

 Different vector sizes may be passed to the vector commitments libraries by modifying the command-line arguments which the `bench.sh` files pass to the binaries.

-Modifying `go-algorand/ledger/perf\_test.go` will allow modifying the number of initial accounts, the number of load transactions, the number of blocks, and other parameters input to Aardvark.
+Modifying `go-algorand/ledger/perf_test.go` will allow modifying the number of initial accounts, the number of load transactions, the number of blocks, and other parameters input to Aardvark.
 (Modifying any variables here will require regeneration of the workload.)